rahulgadre/aws-ansible/README.md

 ### Ansible repository

-This repository contains the sample ansible scripts used during an Ansible demo.
+This repository contains the sample Ansible scripts used during an Ansible demo.